ice-bot-org/.github/profile/README.md

 ## Hi there 👋

 Welcome to the Ice Bot Organization.
-To get started head over to https://icebot.tk
+Currently all the repositories are private, but you can get started at https://icebot.tk/.